 Mellon Teaching Fellow and Lecturer in Anthropology, Columbia University

-Editor, Platypus, The CASTAC Blog
+Editor-at-Large, Platypus, The CASTAC Blog

 Svetlana Borodina is a postdoctoral research scholar at the Harriman Institute at Columbia University.
 She studies cultures and politics of disability inclusion in Russia.
 Her ethnographic work explores the technologies through which bodily and mental differences become folded into the production of postsocialist forms of citizenship and relationality for abled and disabled individuals alike.